 and blocked our website in Iran, banned us from FM in Azerbaijan

-, refused accreditation to our journalists in Turkmenistan and Uzbekistan, and used targeted pressure in Russia to dissuade local affiliates from carrying our programs.
+, Turkmenistan and Uzbekistan, and used targeted pressure in Russia to dissuade local affiliates from carrying our programs.

 RFE/RL journalists face hazards resulting from war and instability in Afghanistan, Iraq

 .
 Colleagues with our Persian language service, Radio Farda